 Specific capital requirements for institutions are set by the PRA as part of the Pillar 2 requirement.
 Both Pillar 2a and Pillar 2b are set during the PRA's Supervisory Review and Evaluation Process (SREP).
-For TBUK this process takes place every 2 to 3 years due to the size of TBUK.
+For TBUK this process takes place every 2 to 3 years.
 The process for setting the Pillar 2 requirement involves each bank conducting an internal review of its risk profile through an Internal Capital Adequacy Assessment Process (ICAAP).
-In this process each bank calculates its Pillar 1 requirements and then considers any risks they face which are not adequately covered by the Pillar 1 requirements.
-The ICAAP will also consider the capital impact of a severe and plausible stress and whether the bank would need additional capital in order to deal with this scenario.
-If the results of this stress test indicate that additional capital over the Pillar 2a requirement is needed, then a Pillar 2b add-on will be set.
+In this process each bank calculates its Pillar 1 requirements and then considers any risks which are not adequately covered by the Pillar 1 requirements.
+The ICAAP will also consider the capital impact of a severe and plausible stress and whether the Regulatory Capital Buffers in place are adequate to absorb the losses resulting from this stress.
+If the current Regulatory Capital Buffers are inadequate then the PRA may set a Pillar 2b add-on.
 The PRA review ICAAP documentation, methodologies and calculations to form a view on whether the ICAAP calculations can be considered as reliable.
 The ICAAP calculations - where deemed reliable or partially reliable - will then be the starting point for the determination of the Pillar 2 requirements by the PRA.

-As at 31 December 2022 TBUK had a Pillar 2 requirement of 6.62%.
+As at 31 December 2023 TBUK had a Pillar 2 requirement of 3.84%.

-This gave TBUK a TCR of 14.62% made up as follows:
+This gave TBUK a TCR of 11.84% made up as follows:

-Table 6: TBUK Total Capital Requirement
+Table 5: TBUK Total Capital Requirement